marcotav/deep-learning/README.md

 ## bitcoin

 My goal was to build predictive models for the price of Bitcoins and other cryptocurrencies.
 I used Long Short-Term Memory recurrent neural networks (LSTMs).
+More details [here](https://github.com/marcotav/deep-learning/blob/master/bitcoin/README.md),

 <br/>
 <p align="center">